- FANTASY FOOTBALL

 - Russia 1 and pilot Alexander Zubkov have provided the icing on Russia's Olympic cake, winning gold in 4-man bobsled.The team led from the very first run, but Lativa nipped at their heels after Run 2, trailing by only 0.04 seconds.
 Zubkov managed to steer the team to victory, beating Latvia by 0.09 overall.Steven Holcomb piloted USA 1 to bronze on a clean run.
 The team was very visibly pleased with their performance.Canadian pilot Justin Kripps failed to qualify for Run 4 after crashing out on Run 2.Share this Story×Google+posted by: John_MoroneyInfo

 - Run three of the you-man bobsled event is underway.
-Gold meal favourites Russia 1 are in the lead, followed by Lativa (+0.17) and USA 1 (+0.45).Kaille Humphries of Canada came back from a +0.14 deficit after run three to win gold last Wednesday.Can Steven Holcomb and USA 1 overcome a 0.42 deficit to take the gold?Now we’ll just have to wait and see, won’t we?YesIt's possibleHighly unlikelyNoShare this Story×Google+posted by: John_MoroneyPredict
+Gold meal favourites Russia 1 are in the lead, followed by Lativa (+0.17) and USA 1 (+0.45).Kaille Humphries of Canada came back from a +0.14 deficit after run three to win gold last Wednesday.Can Steven Holcomb and USA 1 overcome a 0.42 deficit to take the gold?Nice.
+If you’re not predicting, you’re not living.YesIt's possibleHighly unlikelyNoShare this Story×Google+posted by: John_MoroneyPredict

 - Tweets show Canada 3 will be back on the track at the Sanki Sliding Center tomorrow to continue racing in the four-man bobsleigh event.